Photo courtesy of National Park Service

 Over 68 species of animals, from mice to moose inhabit Glacier National Park.
 You might even see some bighorn sheep by the side of the road or a black or grizzly bear in late summer.
 There is so much to take in, you can't do it all in one trip.

-The park does offer a variety of tours - boat, bus, horseback and guided hiking and rafting trips.
-A popular one by far, is the Red Bus tour, where one can see all the spectacular sites from this 1930's style convertible.
+The park does offer a variety of tours – boat, bus, horseback and guided hiking and rafting trips.
+A popular one by far is the Red Bus tour, where one can see all the spectacular sites from a 1930's style convertible.

 Known as the "Crown of the Continent" and the "Backbone of the World," it is disturbing to know that scientists predict that all of the park's glaciers could be gone by 2020, due to global warming.
 It is definitely a place of ongoing scientific study.

 To view the park's namesakes, there are several popular sections of the park.
 It might be a good idea to peruse web cams of each area before going, to decide which places are a priority for you.
 There are several different visitor centers, which offer fee-based shuttles to the sites.

 Many Glacier (where the two most popular trails are), North Fork and Goat Haunt are some preferred destinations.
 Massive mountains, lakes and glacier viewing will take your breath away.

 Spanning 50 miles, and going through the main interior of the park, is the very popular Going-to-the-Sun Road.
 The main highlight, it takes you to Logan Pass, St. Mary Valley and the beautiful Lake McDonald Valley, carved out by glaciers thousands of years ago.

 Lake McDonald, the largest at 500 feet deep and 10 miles long is where you will find the Lake McDonald Lodge.
 Here you can relax by its massive fireplace in the evenings, listening to a ranger-led evening program.
 Take a scenic boat tour on the DeSmet or hike to the beautiful waterfalls.